pripakhotness81/notes/README.md

 One of the most important aspects of programming is problem solving.
 When faced with a challenging problem, take a step back and analyze the issue from different angles.
 Break down the problem into smaller, more manageable tasks, and use logic and creativity to come up with solutions.
 Practice debugging and testing your code, as this will help identify and fix errors more efficiently.
  - 使用逻辑和创造力来解决问题。
 -练习调试和测试代码。

+# 2024-01-09
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear and concise code that is easy to read, understand, and maintain.
+Avoid unnecessary complexity and over-engineering.
+Remember, you're not just writing code for computers to execute; you're writing it for other humans to comprehend and collaborate on.
+Optimize for readability and modularity, and always consider the future adaptability of your code."

+Also remember, "Premature optimization is the root of all evil." – Donald Knuth.
+Focus on writing correct, working code first, then optimize where and when profiling indicates it's necessary.